December 2012 | Prepared For Survival - Food Storage & Preparedness

 Ever Tried Growing Vegetables Indoors!

-It is possible you know - you can grow vegetables indoors if you follow some simple guidelines.
+It is possible you know - you can grow Vegetables indoors if you follow some simple guidelines.
 Just because you don't have garden space outside or you are limited doesn't mean that you can't grow vegetables, you can adjust to this and still grow vegetables that can furnish your table especially in summer.

 CHOOSE THE APPROPRIATE VEGETABLES: Obviously this is an important point because of the growing requirements for the plant types.
 Different plants have different requirements and the major restrictions will be the available space and light.
 If you choose to grow fruit bearing plants, these will require larger amounts of sunlight than the no fruit bearing plants.
 Salad greens such as lettuce, miniature cabbages, swiss chard and spinach require less sunlight and these type of plants do very well indoors.